Millthorpe railway station

 Millthorpe railway station is a heritage-listed railway station located on the Main Western line in Millthorpe, New South Wales, Australia.

 History

 The original station opened on 19 April 1877 as Spring Grove when the line was extended from Blayney to Orange.
 It was renamed Millthorpe on 29 February 1884.
 It was located 500 metres east of the present station which opened in 1886.

 The disused station building was being used as the Millthorpe Wine Centre, a cellar door outlet for two local vineyards, in 2016.

 After many years out of use, in October 2017 Transport for NSW announced planning was underway to reopen the station as a request stop for the Central West XPT service operating between Sydney and Dubbo.
 Amongst the work required was for the track to be realigned to once again run up against the platform.
+Instead of realigning the track, a short platform extension was constructed.
 The station reopened on 15 March 2019.

 Description

 The heritage-listed complex includes the type 2 brick station building, built in the sub-type 4 and the type 3 brick residence, both dating from 1886.
 The brick platform face and the station forecourt also fall within the heritage listing.